ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 The `futures::select` `Either` return type is complex, particularly when nested.
 This makes code hard to read and maintain.
 Map the `Either` to a custom enum.

+## Using Atomics
+[using-atomics]: #using-atomics

+If you're considering using atomics, prefer:
+1. a safe, tested abstraction
+2. using the strongest memory ordering (`Ordering::SeqCst`)
+3. using a weaker memory ordering, with:
+  - a correctness comment,
+  - multithreaded tests with a concurrency permutation harness like [loom](https://github.com/tokio-rs/loom), and
+  - benchmarks to prove that the low-level code is faster.

+In Zebra, we try to use safe abstractions, and write obviously correct code.
+It takes a lot of effort to write, test, and maintain low-level code.
+Almost all of our performance-critical code is in cryptographic libraries.
+And our biggest performance gains from those libraries come from async batch cryptography.

 ## Testing Async Code
 [testing-async-code]: #testing-async-code